univention/univention-corporate-server/doc/app-center/presentation.rst

 ----------------------------

-In the tab :guilabel:`Additional texts` further information for an app can be provided that show up at certain stages of the app life cycle.
-Those README files are also in HTML like the description and content can be provided the same way (see :ref:`description`).
+In the tab :guilabel:`Additional texts` further information for an app can be provided that show up at certain stages of the app lifecycle.
+Those README files are also in HTML like the description and content can be provided the same way, see :ref:`description`.
 The App Provider Portal describes when each README file shows up.

-It is highly recommended to use the README files to show information that should not go in the app description, like for example configuration details, hints before and after an update, etc. Please also keep in mind to provide a proper German translation.
+It's highly recommended to use the README files to show information that should not go in the app description, like for example configuration details, hints before and after an update, etc. Please also keep in mind to provide a proper German translation.